-The research delves into the intricate relationship between organisational knowledge management and emerging technologies, providing insights into how the two domains intersect and influence each other.
+The research delves into the intricate relationship between organisational knowledge management and emerging technologies, providing insights into how the two domains intersect and influence each other which was underexplored in existing research.
+The detailed investigation into sector-specific technological intensity and its influence on knowledge management provides a more granular understanding than the broader analyses typically found in the literature.

+The dissertation contributes to the advancement of innovation studies by expressing relationships among constructs that are autonomous (organisational knowledge management, emerging technologies) and do not appear to be to be not well-connected in the literature yet.
 The study newly establishes a detailed exploration of various relationships, such as the relationship between sectors and the technological intensity of products, services, operational processes, knowledge management projects, and the application of knowledge management practices.
 It also examines the influence of ownership type on participation in external professional communities and the usage of external messaging network technologies.
-Furthermore, it assesses the impact of the COVID pandemic on the increased usage of emerging technologies and the association between strategic knowledge management implementation and the information sources utilised by employees, with a particular focus on external information sources and emerging technologies.
+According to the literature review, this has not yet been investigated in such form before.